Ingan121/dwm-screen-shot/README.md

 > The code in the imgui display part is a bit ugly....
 ## Features

-* Compatible with most Windows 10/11 systems
+* ~~Compatible with most Windows 10/11 systems~~
+  * Doesn't seem to work on recent Windows 11 versions
+    * [Mirillis Action](https://mirillis.com/en/products/action.html) (paid, watermarked demo available) is also capable of grabbing DWM screenshots, try that if this doesn't work
 * Purposes
   * Bypass various anti-screenshot techniques
     * SetWindowDisplayAffinity
     * Function hooks (BitBlt, PrintWindow etc.)
     * DRM (Widevine, PlayReady)
-      * Note that the whole screen will be scrambled/encrypted if HDCP 2.2 is being used.
+      * Note that the whole screen will be scrambled/encrypted if HDCP (2.2?) is being used.
   * Understand how multiplane overlay (MPO) and fullscreen optimization (FSO) works
     * Figure out what are being rendered in MPO (they won't appear in this program's screenshot)